 - Experiencing a severe headache caused by spinal fluid leakage.
 Less than 1% of people experience this side effect.

 - Getting an infection from the epidural procedure, such as an epidural abscess, discitis, osteomyelitis or meningitis.

 - Having a negative reaction to the medications, such as hot flashes or a rash.

 - Experiencing bleeding if a blood vessel is accidentally damaged during the injection, which could cause a hematoma or a blood clot to form.

 - Having damage to the nerves at the injection site.

-- Temporarily losing control of your bladder and bowels.
+- Temporarily losing the ability to regulate your bladder and bowels.
 You might need a catheter (a small tube) in your bladder to help you pee.

 - Getting ESI injections too often or receiving higher doses of steroid medication may weaken the bones of your spine or nearby muscles.
 Because of this, most healthcare providers limit people to 2 to 3 ESIs per year.

 Can having an ESI injection cause long-term complications?